Belemnitida: Phylogeny

 Belemnites were cephalopods.
 Having no outer shells, they are classified into the subclass Coleoidea.
-In 1994, American geologist Peter Doyle defined Coleoidea as composing of three superorders: Decapodiformes (squid and cuttlefish), Octopodiformes (octopuses), and Belemnoidea; with Belemnoidea containing the orders Aulacocerida, Diplobelida, and Belemnitida.
+In 1994, American geologist Peter Doyle defined Coleoidea as composed of three superorders: Decapodiformes (squid and cuttlefish), Octopodiformes (octopuses), and Belemnoidea; with Belemnoidea containing the orders Aulacocerida, Diplobelida, and Belemnitida.
 Also, the order Phragmoteuthida is sometimes believed to be a sister group to Belemnoidea, but Doyle considered it to be a stem-group to Decapodiformes and Octopodiformes.

 However, the higher classification of cephalopods is volatile with no clear consensus.
 Coleoidea is sometimes divided into Neocoleoidea (containing all modern cephalopods) and Paleocoleoidea (containing Belemnoidea), so belemnites would be a sister group of modern cephalopods.
 However, this grouping is probably paraphyletic—it does not contain a common ancestor and all its descendants—and, thus, invalid.
 According to some authors, belemnites were a stem-group of Decapodiformes:

-According to the "belemnoid root-stock theory", belemnoids gave rise to modern coleoids some time in the Mesozoic, with octopuses deriving from Phragmoteuthida and squid from Diplobelida, making Belemnoidea paraphyletic.
+According to the "belemnoid root-stock theory", belemnoids gave rise to modern coleoids sometime in the Mesozoic, with octopuses deriving from Phragmoteuthida and squid from Diplobelida, making Belemnoidea paraphyletic.
 The spirulid Longibelus could be a transitional species between belemnoids and squid.
 However, molecular evidence suggests that the squid and octopus lineage diverged from Belemnoidea in the Permian.

 The order Belemnitida is a monophyletic taxon, consisting of a common ancestor and all of its descendants, and is characterized by the possession of ten hooked appendages, a multilayered outer wall of the phragmocone, and a septum between the pro-ostracum and the phragmocone.
 Belemnitida is separated into two suborders: Belemnitina and Belemnopseina, though a third possible suborder may exist with Sinobelemnitidae.
 The Belemnopseina guards have a groove on their alveolus, whereas the Belemnitina have a groove at their apex.
 The grooves probably corresponded to blood vessels.
 Another suborder, Belemnotheutina, is also proposed, whose members have an aragonitic guard in contrast to the calcitic guards of other belemnites.
 Aragonitic guards are usually only seen in the ancestral Aulacocerida belemnoids, and Belemnotheutina may represent a transitional stage between the two orders, though some believe Belemnitida derived from Phragmoteuthida which derived from Aulacocerida.